 Seriously why would you pay £1000 a month for website hosting when you can pay £10 ?
-If you can see your website... it's working, yes ?
+If you can see your website, everyone else can and it’s working as it should be, yes ?
 No !

 Check a couple of simple metrics and read the latest (very consistent) stats on user behaviour.